algofi-sas/data-viz-angular/README.md

 ```sh
 $ git push --set-upstream origin master
 ```

+PS: Make sure you have the `/dist` folder in your GitHub repo.

 ### Create Heroku Application
 After creating an account on Heroku and installed the Heroku CLI, open the command line in the application directory and run the following Heroku command: